gausie/uclutest/Original.md

 	4. Seek to improve the engagement of School of Pharmacy students in the Union

-	5. Facilitate the growth of the SOP community by coordinating activities and events for SOP student as well as for the wider UCL student population.
+	5. Facilitate the growth of the SoP community by coordinating activities and events for SoP student as well as for the wider UCL student population.

 	6. Facilitate the relationship between UCL School of Pharmacy students and alumni.

 	7. Represent School of Pharmacy students to the Royal Pharmaceutical Society.

-	8. Chair the British Pharmaceutical Students' Association Intra-School committee and SOP Forum
+	8. Chair the British Pharmaceutical Students' Association Intra-School committee

-####Student Media Officer

-61. The Student Media Officer shall:

-	1. Be a member of a UCLU Media Society at the time of election.

-	2. Be responsible for representing the needs of UCLU Student Media societies to the Union.
+	9. Be the Convenor of the School of Pharmacy Students' Section

-	3. Liaise with external organisations on issues related to student media.

-	4. Support the UCLU Student Media Societies.

-	5. Proactively seek to improve the profile of student media within UCLU.

-	6. Chair the Student Media Forum.

-####Union Chair
+#### Union Chair

-62. The Union Chair shall:
+42. The Union Chair shall:

 	1. Ensure that the Union runs in a fair and democratic manner.

-	2. Chair Members' Meetings.
+	2. Chair General Assemblies.

 	3. Chair meetings of Union Council.